sciactive/pnotify/README.md

 # Getting Started

-You can get PNotify using NPM.
+You can get PNotify using NPM or Yarn.
 (You can also use [jsDelivr](https://www.jsdelivr.com/package/npm/pnotify).)

 You *should* install the packages you need individually.
 Alternatively, you can install all of them at once with the `pnotify` package.